iota-pay/iota-payment-module/README.md

 Always start with a new unused [seed](https://docs.iota.org/docs/getting-started/0.1/clients/seeds)!

-Minimum requirement to use it in the devnet:
+Minimum requirement to use it in the comnet:

 ```bash
 seed=REPLACEWITHEIGHTYONETRYTESEED